 Bone Healing Problems

 If your fracture does not heal properly, further surgery may be required.
 Surgery to promote healing usually includes placing a bone graft in the fracture.
 The bone graft will come from either your own bone (autograft) or from a donor (allograft).
 Sometimes, a new plate or screws may also be needed.

 Other complications of pilon fractures may include:

 - Painful plates and screws—patients who experience discomfort may choose to have their plates and screws removed after the bone has healed

 - Wound healing problems

-Patients who enjoy high-impact activities, like sports, usually do not resume them until 6 months after surgery or injury.
-If you have a manual labor job, you will typically need 4 to 6 months of rehabilitation before going back on full duty at work.
+If you participate in high-impact sports, you may be able to resume activities 6 months after your surgery or injury.
+If your job involves manual labor, you will typically need 4 to 6 months of rehabilitation before going back to full duty at work.

-It is common to limp for several months after your injury because of stiffness, discomfort, and weakness.
-Studies have shown that people with pilon injuries often continue to improve for up to 2 years after injury.
+You may limp for several months after your fracture because of stiffness, discomfort, and weakness.
+Your symptoms will continue to improve for up to 2 years after your injury.